GearHost/Docs/articles.md

 #Needed

-- difference between 64 bit and 32 bit
+- difference between 64 bit and 32 bit- double
-- my site is suspended
+- Ian - my site is suspended
 - how to restore database
 - Christopher - how to install wordpress manually
 - Ian - 503 errors